-Primordial magnetic field from chiral plasma instability with sourcing Axel Brandenburg,^{1, 2, 3, 4, } Murman Gurgenidze[†],^{4, ‡} Tina Kahniashvili,^{4,3,5,§} Andrew J. Long,^{6,¶} and Alberto Roper Pol^{7, } 1Nordita, KTH Royal Institute of Technology and Stockholm University, 10691 Stockholm, Sweden 2Department of Astronomy, AlbaNova University Center, Stockholm University, 10691 Stockholm, Sweden 3School of Natural Sciences and Medicine, Ilia State University, 0194 Tbilisi, Georgia 4McWilliams Center for Cosmology and Department of Physics, Carnegie Mellon University, Pittsburgh, PA 15213, USA 5Abastumani Astrophysical Observatory, Tbilisi, GE-0179, Georgia 6Department of Physics and Astronomy, Rice University, 6100 Main St., Houston, TX 77005, USA 7Département de Physique Théorique, Université de Genéve, CH-1211 Genéve, Switzerland (Dated: July 7, 2025) ABSTRACT I. INTRODUCTION There is a rich interplay between particle asymmetries and primordial magnetism in the early universe.
+Primordial magnetic field from chiral plasma instability with sourcing Axel Brandenburg, $^{1,2,3,4,}$ Murman Gurgenidze $^{\dagger}$ , $^{4,\ddagger}$ Tina Kahniashvili, $^{4,3,5,\$}$ Andrew J. Long, $^{6,\P}$ and Alberto Roper Pol $^{7,}$ Nordita, KTH Royal Institute of Technology and Stockholm University, 10691 Stockholm, Sweden Department of Astronomy, AlbaNova University Center, Stockholm University, 10691 Stockholm, Sweden School of Natural Sciences and Medicine, Ilia State University, 0194 Tbilisi, Georgia McWilliams Center for Cosmology and Department of Physics, Carnegie Mellon University, Pittsburgh, PA 15213, USA Abastumani Astrophysical Observatory, Tbilisi, GE-0179, Georgia Department of Physics and Astronomy, Rice University, 6100 Main St., Houston, TX 77005, USA Département de Physique Théorique, Université de Genéve, CH-1211 Genéve, Switzerland (Dated: July 6, 2025) ABSTRACT I. INTRODUCTION There is a rich interplay between particle asymmetries and primordial magnetism in the early universe.
 Particle asymmetries are expected to arise in the early universe during the epoch of baryogenesis at which time the cosmological excess of matter over antimatter was established.
-Prior work has shown that a chiral asymmetry, corresponding to an excess (or deficit) of right-chiral particles and antiparticles over left-chiral particles and antiparticles, opens an instability toward the growth of helical magnetic fields, which is known as the chiral plasma instability (CPI).
-Various studies have explored the development of chiral magnetic instability using both analytical methods and direct numerical simulation of the nonlinear equations of motion of chiral magnetohydrodynamics (χ MHD).
+Prior work has established that a chiral asymmetry, corresponding to an excess (or deficit) of right-chiral particles and antiparticles over left-chiral particles and antiparticles, opens an instability toward the growth of helical magnetic fields, which is known as the chiral plasma instability (CPI).
+Various studies have explored the development of chiral magnetic instability using both analytical methods and direct numerical simulation of the nonlinear equations of motion of chiral magnetohydrodynamics ( $\chi$ MHD).
 The primordial magnetic field that is generated in this way may survive in the universe today as a relic of the early universe.
 This primordial magnetic field may have played an essential role in seeding the galactic dynamo, thus explaining the origin of observed micro-Gauss galactic magnetic fields.
 In the voids between galaxies, the primordial magnetic field would constitute an intergalactic magnetic field (IGMF).
-The presence of a nonzero AB: primordial IGMF in our Universe has not yet been firmly established, but astrophysical measurements involving observations of TeV blazars have provided evidence for a nonzero IGMF at the level of $10^{-14}\,\mathrm{G}$ on Mpc length scales [AB: maybe 10^{-15} G is more standard].
+The presence of a nonzero IGMF in our Universe has not yet been firmly established, but astrophysical measurements involving observations of TeV blazars have provided evidence for a nonzero IGMF at the level of $10^{-14}$ G on Mpc length scales.
 Since the origin of cosmological magnetism remains an open question, CPI makes it to ask whether such fields may have arisen in the early universe as a byproduct of baryogenesis's particle asymmetries.
-AB: should be a byproduct of a certain process.]
 While particle asymmetries associated with some charges, such as the baryon number minus the lepton number (B - L), are predicted to be exactly conserved, the particle asymmetry associated with chirality is not conserved in the Standard Model.
 Rather, scatterings of chiral fermions can change their chirality if the scattering is mediated by the Yukawa interaction with the Standard Model Higgs (or if the fermion's Dirac mass is involved).
-[AB: is there a typo, or why "Standard Model Higgs"?]

 Once these scatterings come into thermal equilibrium in the primordial plasma, they deplete the chiral asymmetry to zero exponentially quickly (assuming that the asymmetry is not also being sourced).
-A study of these scattering processes reveals that the chirality should be depleted to zero when the primordial plasma cools to a temperature of approximately $T \approx 80 \text{ TeV}$.
-At this time the age of the Universe was only $t \approx 4 \times 10^{-17}$ sec.
-This means that CPI, which requires the chiral asymmetry to be nonzero in order to open the instability, must take AB: be present] before the chiral asymmetry is erased.
-However, the preceding discussion is modified if the chiral asymmetry is being sourced.
-For instance, baryogenesis generically entails an out-of-equilibrium scattering or decay that sources a chiral asymmetry and leads to the baryon asymmetry of the universe.
-In this work we study the development of the chiral plasma instability in the presence of a source for chirality in order to derive predictions for the relic primordial magnetic field.
-We argue that the source term allows the CPI to be active even at a temperature below the nominal chiral erasure temperature of 80 TeV.
-II.
-A SOURCE FOR CHIRALITY [AL: Andrew, to add some references to this section by way of motivating that a chiral source comes from baryogenesis] [†]Corresponding author; the authors are listed alphabetically.
+A study of these scatter- II.
+A SOURCE FOR CHIRALITY argue that the source term allows the CPI to be active even at a temperature below the nominal chiral erasure temperature of 80 TeV.